30 Water Birds That Live in the United States! (ID Guide)

 American Wigeon Range Map

 Since they can scare easily when approached, one of the best ways to see these water birds in the United States is to listen for them!
-Males give a 3-part nasal whistle (whew-whew-whew) at any time of the year, which sort of sounds like a kazoo (heard below)!
+Males give a 3-part nasal whistle (whew-whew-whew) at any time of the year, which sort of sounds like a kazoo (listen below)!
 Females don’t whistle, but they do produce a harsh grunt quack.

 #3.
 Northern Pintail